Electrical Installation (Electrician's course) Diploma Level 2

 Method of delivery

 This programme will be delivered in our modern workshops and classrooms, focusing on developing your practical skills, knowledge and professional behaviours ready for assessment.
 All assessments will be carried out in accordance with awarding body guidelines.
 To prepare you prior to your assessments, we will build up your skills, knowledge and behaviours to give you the best chance of achieving your potential.
-We will sequence the curriculum deliver to meet industry needs and work with you through each step to build your confidence.
+We will sequence the curriculum delivery to meet industry needs and work with you through each step to build your confidence.

 How will I be assessed?